sfcc-unofficial/docs/getting-started.md

 ### Do exercise caution when creating private channels

-Private channels can only be converted to a public channel by an administrator.
+Private channels cannot later be converted to a public channel.
 So try to avoid creating them unless you really need to have a small private group.
 One such legitimate use case is `admin-chat` where the administrators discuss issues relating to the management of the Slack community.

 ### Don't use this Slack for your company's business